muchimi/JoystickGremlinEx/docs/actions.md

 ### Latching

-This action can send very complex and unusual keys and mouse buttons, including keys that are not typically available on a regular keyboard like the F13 to F24 function keys.
+The map to keyboard/mouse Ex action can send very complex and unusual keys and mouse buttons, including keys that are not typically available on a regular keyboard like the F13 to F24 function keys.
 The action can also combine unusual "latched" sequences such as pressing more than multiple keys and mouse buttons at once.

 ### Numlock behavior

 The keyboard behavior is hard-coded in the hardware to send duplicative scan codes depending on the state of the numlock key.
 To avoid issues, GremlinEx automatically turns off numlock (if it was on) while the profile is running to ensure that the keyboard sends the correct and predictable scan codes.
 This can be a challenge in some situations but was necessary to ensure the keyboard mapper sends consistent keystrokes and mouse buttons when the hardware, depending on the state of numlock, sends duplicate scan codes based on its mode.
 This ensures that numeric keypad keystrokes all show up as numeric keypad.

+### Target process

+The default keyboard output behavior in Windows is to send keys to the process that has the focus, known as the active window or the active process.
+Other processes called background processes may not see the keys.
+To this end, the keyboard action has a way to specifically target a process at runtime if you run into a situation where this is the case.
+The target process can be specified by its executable, or its runtime name (including a partial match).
+GremlinEx will search for the process at profile start and output keys to that specific process if target mode is enabled and the process is found.
+If the process is not found, an error message will be output to the log file and no keys will be output.

 ## Map to State Action